 Supervision of masters and PhD students

-I have been the main supervisor for 20 students doing their bachelor or master thesis, summer school project, or research preparatory course, including students from the Erasmus and Fulbright programs, as well as the main supervisor for 5 students that have finished their PhD.
+I have been the main supervisor for more than 30 students doing their bachelor or master thesis, summer school project, or research preparatory course, including students from the Erasmus and Fulbright programs, as well as PhD students.
 I’m currently supervising the following PhD students:

 Past doctoral students (as main supervisor):